 These scholarships are awarded to first-year and transfer students with a distinguished high school or college academic profile.
 More than 95 percent of first-year and transfer students receive an academic and/or talent-based scholarship.
 A combination of academic GPA, SAT or ACT scores and overall quality of the application determine the scholarship amount.
 The offer of admission includes scholarship information.
 Academic scholarships are available to Early Action, Regular Decision and transfer students (the date of application is not a factor).

-The Augustinian Scholarship covers 85 percent of tuition for four years of study with the Augustinian Honors Program at Westmont College.
 In the fifth century, Augustine made the finest defense ever for the enduring presence of thoughtful Christians in every society.
 Westmont College seeks to educate a new generation of Augustinian Scholars to engage every sphere of society with skill, savvy and competence while making a winsome defense for the love and hope they possess through Jesus Christ. read more »

 Talent scholarships are available in athletics, art, theatre and music.
 Applicants interested in these programs must contact the respective departments and follow the instructions for the application process and deadlines.
 All applications are available online.